 Avocados are also high in potassium so eating them can help you maintain healthy blood pressure levels, which will help with stroke and other forms of heart disease.

-The vitamin E in avocados act as an antioxidant that protects your heart by lowering cholesterol oxidation.
+The vitamin E in avocados acts as an antioxidant that protects your heart by lowering cholesterol oxidation.
 Cholesterol oxidation can cause heart attacks and strokes by building up around your arteries and blocking blood circulation.

 Flaxseeds are one of the best heart disease reversing foods around.
 The main way this food helps reverse heart disease naturally is by stopping the hardening and narrowing of arteries so that more blood can be pumped freely to the heart muscle.